 Exhibit Hall offers a number of opportunities to network, including a daily lunch break that provides dedicated time to visit exhibitors and socialize, the Caring Square community service activity, the

 Empowerment Zone, various lounges, and the Welcome Reception on Thursday evening.

 audiology-focused events that will take place over the three days of the ASHA Convention.
 These events are a great opportunity to connect with your colleagues in the audiology community.

 Need a break from the excitement and inspiration of the ASHA Convention?
 If you find yourself in brain overload mode after a busy morning of sessions, head over to the ASHA Movieplex in the Poster Hall to watch films, documentaries and shorts about the world of communication.
 Take quick break and watch for 15 minutes, or bring a snack and settle in for an inspirational brain refresher.

 A number of ASHA board, committee and council meetings, as well as meetings for affiliated organizations, are held during the ASHA Convention.
-The schedule of meetings will be available in late October.
+View the

 Boston Duck Tours are a fun way to kick off your time in Boston.
 Ducks provide an overview of the city, show you unique neighborhoods, and then splash into the Charles River for a perfect view of the Boston and Cambridge skylines.
 Tours are approximately 80 minutes long.
 The tour departs on Wednesday, November 14 at 1:30 p.m. from the Boston Convention and Exhibition Center at the valet cut out directly across from the Westin Boston Waterfront hotel.
 Boarding begins 15 minutes prior to departure.
 To purchase tickets, call Group Reservations at 617-267-3825 and reference GROUP #782791-1180256.